 Read the document, and you should become familiar with the Basic Requirements and Frequently Asked Questions sections.

-If you want to learn a tool immediately, you can check out the online tutorials at Bb's On Demand Learning Center.
-There are a few pages of video and text tutorials beginning with the Understanding & Building Your Course page.
+If you want to learn a tool immediately, you can check out the online tutorials on Blackboard's YouTube channel.
+View the channel.

 Making courses available